metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_config_constraint_v1alpha1_manifest.md

 Optional:

 - `namespace` (String) Specifies the namespace where the referenced tpl script ConfigMap in.
 If left empty, by default in the 'default' namespace.
-- `sync` (Boolean) Specifies whether to synchronize updates parameters to the config manager.
-Specifies two ways of controller to reload the parameter: - set to 'True', execute the reload action in sync mode, wait for the completion of reload - set to 'False', execute the reload action in async mode, just update the 'Configmap', no need to wait
+- `sync` (Boolean) Determines whether parameter updates should be synchronized with the config manager.
+Specifies the controller's reload strategy:  - If set to 'True', the controller executes the reload action in synchronous mode, pausing execution until the reload completes. - If set to 'False', the controller executes the reload action in asynchronous mode, updating the ConfigMap without waiting for the reload process to finish.

 <a id="nestedatt--spec--reload_options--unix_signal_trigger"></a>